 The selection of the municipal advisor and underwriter for a financing engagement is generally done in the form of a competitive request for proposals ("RFP") or request for qualifications ("RFQ") process.
 Written proposals are reviewed by representatives from the Finance Department and other City departments involved with the financing.
+The selection process may then proceed to oral presentations from the highest ranked proposers.

 Municipal Advisory Pool - Debt Management staff conducted a RFP process for municipal advisory services in March 2017 for engagements that included City General Municipal Advisor, Airport Municipal Advisor, and Wastewater Facilities Municipal Advisor.
 Municipal advisory pools were formulated in the following areas: general city, land-secured; multifamily housing and SARA.
-From the general city pool, Public Financial Management was selected for the Clean Energy program and from the land-secured pool, Fieldman, Rolapp & Associates was selected for the Museum Place CFD project.